th3drk0ne/sindenps/README.md

 | Pi 3 B+ | ✔️ | ✔️ | ✔️ | ❌ |
 | Pi 0 2W | ✔️ | ✔️ | ❌ | ❌ |

-⚠️ Use the Official Power Supply fomr the Raspberry Pi Foundation, active cooling on the Pi 4 and 5 is highly reccomended to prevent thermal throttling.
+⚠️ Use the official PSU from the Raspberry Pi Foundation, active cooling on the Pi 4 and 5 is highly reccomended to prevent thermal throttling.

 ---